OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

      >  print(train_image_paths)

 ## * Image Data Loading and Transformation
-The data gotten is then from
+The data gotten is then loaded